 Our homes are not defined by geography or one particular location, but by memories, events, people, and places that span the globe.— Marilyn Gardner, author of Between Worlds

 I’m Steph!
 Born in Germany, I discovered early on that I have a nomadic gene.
-I moved to England in my twenties, met my husband, had two daughters, and after living in London and Kent for a while, we moved to California, almost 11 years ago.
-After six years, we left the West Coast for some Southern living and spent a year and a half in Austin, TX, before trying life in good old England again.
+I moved to England in my twenties, met my husband, had two daughters, and after living in London and Kent for just over a decade, we moved to California.
+After six years on the West Coast, we opted for some Southern living and spent a year and a half in Austin, TX, before trying life in good old England again.
 This didn’t quite work out, and we returned to Austin, just over a year later.
 Fast forward another few years, and we’ve moved again, completing our US journey with a new home on the East Coast, in the suburbs of New Jersey.

-I regret not having kept a journal when I left Germany, almost 23 years ago.
+I regret not having kept a journal when I left Germany 23 years ago.
 There are so many things we forget, and so I decided to change this when we moved to California.
 Part diary, part therapy, part infotainment, my blog has been an almost constant companion.